AI-CTO/AI-CTO/documentation/architecture.md

 Each template is designed to allow seamless user interactions, with navigation elements provided via `layout.html` and content-specific functionality managed through the other templates.
 The user interface is clean and modular, ensuring an efficient and user-friendly experience across all pages.

+## **Logic**

+The logic of the application is primarily handled by various route handlers defined in `routes.py`, which interact with both the database and external services like OpenAI to process and manage project data.

+### Key Logic Examples:

+1. **chat_project()** (`/process_project` route):
+   - This function is responsible for processing a new project by generating a thread with OpenAI, sending the project description to be evaluated, and then retrieving the assistant’s response.
+It handles both creating new projects and updating existing ones by utilizing methods like `create_thread()` and `messages.create()`.

+2. **evaluate_project()** (`/evaluate_project` route):
+   - This method evaluates a project using OpenAI’s evaluation service.
+Once the evaluation is complete, it updates the project’s properties like `x_value`, `y_value`, and `impact` in the database.
+It makes use of the `evaluate()` function in the `IdeaGenerator` class.

+3. **update_project()** (`/update_project` route):
+   - Handles both displaying and updating project details.
+The `GET` method retrieves project data, while the `POST` method allows modification of project descriptions and other attributes.

+These examples illustrate how the application handles various project-related operations, such as processing user input, interacting with OpenAI for AI-based evaluations, and updating the database using SQLAlchemy ORM.